-- (b) Instructional Assignment.
-The period of an instructional assignment during an academic year shall not exceed an average of seventy-five (75) days per semester and the period for testing, advisement, and other scheduled assignments shall not exceed an average of ten (10) days per semester.
-Within each semester, activities referred to above shall be scheduled during contiguous weeks with the exception of Spring Break, if any. - (c) Change in Assignment.
-Should it become necessary to make changes in an employee's assignment, the person responsible for making the change shall notify the employee prior to making such a change and shall specify such change in writing. - (d) Equitable Opportunity.
-Each employee shall be given assignments which provide equitable opportunities, in relation to other employees in the same department/unit, to meet the required criteria for promotion, tenure, continuing multi-year appointments, successive fixed multi-year appointments, and merit salary increases. - (1) For the purpose of applying this principle to promotion, assignments shall be considered over the entire period since the original appointment or since the last promotion, not solely over the period of a single annual assignment.
+- For the purpose of applying this principle to promotion, assignments shall be considered over the entire period since the original appointment or since the last promotion, not solely over the period of a single annual assignment.
 The period under consideration at the University shall not be less than four years.
-The employee's annual assignment shall be included in the promotion file. - (2) For the purpose of applying this principle to tenure, assignments shall be considered over the entire probationary period and not solely over the period of a single annual assignment.
-The employee's annual assignment shall be included in the tenure file. - (3) If an arbitrator determines that the employee was not provided an "equitable opportunity" as described in this section, the arbitrator may award additional employment requiring the University to provide the "equitable opportunity" as described herein.
+The employee's annual assignment shall be included in the promotion file. - (2)For the purpose of applying this principle to tenure, assignments shall be considered over the entire probationary period and not solely over the period of a single annual assignment.
+The employee's annual assignment shall be included in the tenure file. - If an arbitrator determines that the employee was not provided an (3)"equitable opportunity" as described in this section, the arbitrator may award additional employment requiring the University to provide the "equitable opportunity" as described herein.
 The arbitrator may also retain jurisdiction for purposes of determining whether the ensuing assignment provides such "equitable opportunity."
-The arbitrator does not have the authority to grant tenure or promotion. - 9.5 Summer Assignment.
+The arbitrator does not have the authority to grant tenure or promotion.

+9.5 Summer Assignment.